gezalore/designbench/docs/source/compare.rst

 between using GCC or Clang to compile Verilator and your verilated models.
 For this we assume you have 2 different builds of Verilator available, one configured with ``CXX=g++``, and one configured with ``CXX=clang++``.
 You can then perform some runs to get a quick idea.
-Remember designbench picks up Verilator from your shell PATH, so let's set up some shell variables to use throughout the following examples:
+Remember RTLMeter picks up Verilator from your shell PATH, so let's set up some shell variables to use throughout the following examples: